This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 You are only liable to pay this charge if your Student visa will be for more than 6 months.

-Please note that your entire Student visa length usually includes 1 month before course start date and 4 months after the end date therefore the IHS charge will likely be rounded up to the nearest 6 months.
-Approximate calculations of your IHS fee will be based on the course start and end dates on your CAS:
+Please note that your entire Student Visa length usually includes 1 month before course start date and 4 months after the end date, therefore the IHS charge will likely be rounded up to the nearest 6 months.
+Approximate calculations of your IHS fee will be based on the course start and end dates stated on your CAS:

 After you apply